Batman Beyond (comic book): City of Yesterday

 Tim starts settling into his new role as the Batman of the future with Barbara acting as his tech support similar to how Bruce acted for Terry.
 Meanwhile, Matt recovered John Stewart's arm after Terry's battle with the robots and uses the Green Lantern ring to find out more about the city of Metropolis.
 Matt runs away to Metropolis, forcing Tim to go after him.
-In Neo-Gotham, Barbara and Mayor Luke Fox have to deal with an overwhelming amount of citizens from Metropolis and other desolated cities who want to break into Neo-Gotham.
+In Neo-Gotham, Barbara and Mayor Luke Fox have to deal with an overwhelming number of citizens from Metropolis and other desolated cities who want to break into Neo-Gotham.
 Luke does not allow them in due to the limited supplies they have for the inhabiting citizens as it is, but they eventually bust the wall and start overwhelming the security.
 In the desolated Metropolis, Tim finds himself pitted against splicers under the order of Dr. Abel Cuvier and Tuftan, members of the Evil Factory and former allies of Brother Eye.
 Matt finds the Justice League imprisoned within the Watchtower in Metropolis, but when he frees them to help Tim, they do not cooperate as they have a device implanted on them to make it look like every person they see are robots created by Brother Eye.
 They are stopped when Tim and Matt rescue Superman (who in this reality is Clark's son, Jonathan Kent).
 The Justice League returns to Neo-Gotham to put the intruding citizens under control and begin working to improve the world.